khanu263/SunCycleWallpaper/README.md

 ![Demonstration](demo.gif)

+*Note: An internet connection is required for initial setup.
+If an internet connection is not available in the future, the script will update the wallpaper based on the last-known location and sunrise/sunset data.*

 ## Getting Started

 Tested with Python 3.6.7 and GNOME Shell 3.28.3.
 Uses the `gsettings` command to change the wallpaper.